-For most pregnant patients after 32 weeks, you should notice that your baby moves several times every day.
-You may tend to notice your baby's movements more when you are less busy; e.g. in the evening; and not as much during the rest of the day.
+For most pregnant patients in the third trimester, you will notice that your baby moves several times every day.
+You may tend to notice your baby's movements more when you are less busy (e.g. in the evening), and not as much during the rest of the day.
 This is normal.

-However, if one day, you notice a definite decrease in your baby's movement from baseline, then you should perform "kick counts".
-To perform kick counts, have something to eat or drink and lay on your side for an hour.
-During this hour, you should count every time your infant moves (large or small movements).
-In general, we expect at least 6-7 individual movements during that hour.

-If your infant does not move at least 6-7 times during this hour, please call our office regarding further testing.
+However, if one day, you notice a definite decrease in your baby's movement from baseline, then you should perform "fetal movement counting".
+To perform these, have something to eat or drink and lie on your side for an hour.
+During this hour, you should count every time your baby moves (large or small movements).
+In general, we expect at least 10 movements in 2 hours.
+If your baby does not move at least 10 times in 2 hours, please call our office regarding further testing.
 Please inform our staff that you need further evaluation regarding decreased fetal movement.
 If we are closed, you will speak to the physician on call.